-We are exposed to changes in interest rates as a result of our financing activities used to fund business operations.
-Primary exposures include movements in LIBOR.
+We are exposed to changes in interest rates as a result of the outstanding balance under the Amended First Lien Term Loan Facility, as well as any financing under the Amended Revolving Credit Facility used to fund business operations or investments.
+Primary exposures include movements in LIBOR and SOFR.
 The nature and amount of our long-term debt can be expected to vary as a result of future business requirements, market conditions and other factors.
 Rising interest rates could also limit our ability to refinance our debt when it matures or cause us to pay higher interest rates upon refinancing and increase interest expense on refinanced indebtedness.

-As of March 31, 2022, the outstanding principal balance of \$705.8 million on the First Lien Term Loan Facility was subject to variable interest rates.
-Based upon a sensitivity analysis, a hypothetical 1% change in interest rates on our debt outstanding would change our annual interest expense by approximately \$7.1 million.
+As of June 30, 2022, the outstanding principal balance of \$703.7 million on the Amended First Lien Term Loan Facility was subject to variable interest rates.
+Based upon a sensitivity analysis, a hypothetical 1% change in interest rates on our debt outstanding would change our annual interest expense by approximately \$7.0 million.